 You can check the current support here:

 Async and defer are great script tag attributes that allow you to speed up building the DOM.
-Since in SEO speed matters, you should be using them to rank higher in SERP.
+Since in SEO speed matters, you should use them to rank higher in SERP.

-If you're not technical, and you own website based on Wordpress, worry not - there are a lot of plugins out there for async script loading.
+If you're not technical, and you own a website based on WordPress, worry not - there are a lot of plugins out there for async script loading.

 async improved your page load speed.